nimiq/developer-center/learn/protocol/migration.md

 The pre-staking phase occurs within a specific range of blocks and is exclusive for staking.
 During this phase, validator registration transactions are not accepted anymore.

-Users wishing to stake their NIM as soon as the PoS chain launches, can send a pre-stake transaction specifying which preregistered validator they want to stake with.
+Users wishing to stake their NIM as soon as the PoS chain launches, can send a pre-stake transaction of a minimum of 100 NIM specifying which preregistered validator they want to stake with.
 Users can only stake for registered validators.
 Attempting to stake with non-registered validators will result in the loss of the sent NIM.
 Please note that once the NIM are pre-staked for a registered validator, unstaking is not possible in the PoW chain.
 Stake can only be recovered when the PoS chain begins.

 For convenience, the Nimiq Wallet will feature an interface to facilite this process.
 Users can send one pre-stake transaction per address.
 This feature will provide users with the list of pre-registered validators, allow to select one and send their pre-staking transaction.